ibm-cloud-architecture/refarch-kc/README.md

 * Top left represents the user interface to support the demonstration of the KC solution, with a set of widgets to present the ships movements, the container tracking / monitoring and the event dashboards.
 The botton of the UI will have controls to help performaing the step by step demonstration.
 * The event backbone is used to define a set of topics used in the solution and as event sourcing for microservice to microservice data consistency support.
 * Each service supports the top-level process with context boundary defining the microservice scope.
-* Streamaing analytics is used to process aggreates and analytics on containers and ships movement data coming in real time.
+* Streamaing analytics is used to process aggregates and analytics on containers and ships movement data coming in real time.

 ## Deployment